Improving FTR/FPY metrics in masterbatch production

 ML Model Types:

-FTR/FPY Impact: Real-time optimization can increase FPY by 15-25% by instantly correcting deviations that may occur during production.
-Its effect is particularly evident in long-term productions and multi-colored masterbatches.
+FTR/FPY Impact: Real-time optimization can increase FPY by 15–25% by instantly correcting deviations that may occur during production.
+Its effect is particularly pronounced in long production runs and multi-color masterbatches.

-Concrete Example: An LSTM model monitoring screw temperature, motor current, pressure, and throughput data in the extrusion process was predicting dispersion quality in real time.
-When the model detected a tendency for dispersion to deteriorate, it automatically adjusted screw speed and barrel temperatures.
-This system reduced the rework rate due to dispersion issues from 8% to 1.5%.
+Concrete Example: An LSTM model monitoring screw temperature, motor current, pressure, and throughput data during the extrusion process was predicting dispersion quality in real time.
+When the model detected that dispersion was showing signs of deterioration, it automatically adjusted screw speed and barrel temperatures.
+This system reduced the rework rate from dispersion problems from 8% to 1.5%.

 4. Predictive Maintenance and Equipment Health Monitoring